noahonfyre/stardust/README.md

 ### Weapon Enchantments
 - Striking (V) makes critical hits deal up to twice as much damage as normal.
 - Spite (III) has no use currently.
+- Rampage (V) heals the player after a kill.
 - Frenzy (III) increases the weapon's attack speed.
 - Electrocution (II) strikes lightning into enemies on hit.
 - Frostbite (II) freezes the enemy on hit.